MelissaData/EmailObject-Java-Linux/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
     - It will handle all of the data download/path and dll(s) for you.
-2. If you already have the latest DQS release zip, you can find the data file(s) and dll(s) in there
+2. If you already have the latest DQS release zip, you can find the data file(s) in there
-    - Use the location of where you copied/installed the data and update the "$DataPath" variable in the bash script.
+    - To pass in your own data file path directory, you may either use the '--dataPath' parameter or enter the data file path directly in interactive mode.
     - Comment out this line "DownloadDataFiles $license" in the bash script.
     - This will prevent you from having to redownload all the files.